-Other related parties comprise close family members to individuals in key management personnel as well as individuals in key management personnel of Nordea Bank Abp and their close family members.
+Nordea Bank Abp and their close family members.
 Other related parties also include companies controlled by key management personnel of NMB or Nordea Bank Abp or close family members to these key management personnel.

-Information concerning transactions between NMB and other related parties is found in Note 26 "Related party transactions".
+Information concerning transactions between NMB and other related parties is found in Note 27 "Related party transactions".

-Maintaining risk awareness in the organisation is engrained in the business strategies.
+Maintaining risk awareness in the organisation is an integral part of NMB's business strategy.
 NMB has defined clear risk and liquidity management frameworks including policies and instructions for different risk types, capital adequacy and capital structure.